 An immune checkpoint inhibitor called cemiplimab (Libtayo) targets the PD-1 pathway.
-It is approved to treat metastatic or locally advanced squamous cell carcinoma.
+It is approved to treat metastatic or locally advanced squamous cell carcinoma and metastatic or locally advanced basal cell carcinoma.
 The common side effects of cemiplimab include fatigue, rash, and diarrhea.
 It can also cause severe and possibly life-threatening side effects, including problems in the lung, intestines, liver, hormone gland, skin, and kidneys.

 Pembrolizumab (Keytruda) is another immune checkpoint inhibitor that targets PD-1.
 The FDA has approved it for the treatment of Merkel cell cancer that has spread or come back after treatment.
 Pembrolizumab is also approved to treat squamous cell carcinoma that has spread or come back after treatment and cannot be treated with surgery or radiation therapy.
 The common side effects of pembrolizumab include fatigue, pain, decreased appetite, itching, diarrhea, nausea, rash, fever, cough, shortness of breath, and constipation.